 When it comes to your performance, you are about to know what to do when boss thinks you are not meeting expectations.

-You’ve really been passionate about work, arriving on time, keeping up with assignments, playing your role in projects and then retire home after a long day at work.
+You’ve really been passionate about your work, arriving on time, keeping up with assignments, playing your role in projects and then retiring home after a long day at work.

 Or maybe it’s time for your end of year performance review exercise, and your boss’s score doesn’t match with the optimistic one you gave yourself about your performance.